fredriknystrom/fredriknystrom/README.md

 - 👋 Hi, I’m @fredriknystrom
-- 👀 I’m interested in software development
+- 👀 I’m interested in full-stack development and machine learning
-- 📙 I'm currently studying my third year at computer science program at Chalmers University of Technology in Gothenburg
-- 🌱 I’m currently learning openpyxl, html, css and javascript
 - 📫 How to contact me: fredriknystroms@gmail.com